Catherine Gladstone: Early life and family

-Glynne was the daughter of Sir Stephen Glynne, 8th Baronet, of Hawarden Castle, who died when she was only three, and was reared with her sister Mary by her mother.
+Catherine Glynne was the daughter of Hon.
+Mary (née Griffin), second daughter of 2nd Baron Braybrooke and Sir Stephen Glynne, 8th Baronet, of Hawarden Castle.
+Her father died when she was only three, and her brother Stephen Glynne, 9th Baronet inherited the estate aged seven.
+She was raised with her sister Mary by her mother.
 The Glynne sisters, very close, were renowned for their beauty.
-They married on the same day in Hawarden Church, and their families visited one another and holidayed together incessantly.
-When Mary died, as Lady Lyttelton, in 1857, Catherine acted in some ways as mother to her children.
+They married on the same day, 25 July 1839, in Hawarden Church, and their families visited one another and holidayed together incessantly.
+Catharine married William Ewart Gladstone and Mary married George Lyttelton, 4th Baron Lyttelton.
+When Mary, Lady Lyttelton, died in 1857, Catherine acted in some ways as mother to her children.

 Her brother Stephen succeeded to the baronetcy in 1815.
 On his death in 1874, the Glynne baronetcy became extinct and the estates passed to Catherine and William's eldest son, William Henry.
 Through the myriad strains and links in her heredity, Catherine found herself, according to Lucy Masterman, related in one way or another to "half the famous names in English political history".